Change or Declare Programs

 Add or Drop a Minor(s)

 Bachelor degree candidates who choose to minor are required to do so no later than the end of the junior year by filing a Minor Declaration form with the registrar.
-The Minor Declaration form must be signed by the department chair of the student major and the department chair of the new minor; students wishing to drop a minor must follow the same procedure.
+The Minor Declaration form must be signed by the associate dean of the student major and the associate dean of the new minor; students wishing to drop a minor must follow the same procedure.
 All changes must be submitted prior to submitting a Degree Application to insure an accurate review of a student’s academic record and the timely awarding of a baccalaureate degree.

 Change Catalog Year